LA-Sign: Looped Transformers with Geometry-aware Alignment for Skeleton-based Sign Language Recognition: Abstract

 \section{Abstract}

 Skeleton-based isolated sign language recognition (ISLR) demands fine-grained understanding of articulated motion across multiple spatial scales, from subtle finger movements to global body dynamics.
 Existing approaches typically rely on deep feed-forward architectures, which increase model capacity but lack mechanisms for recurrent refinement and structured representation.
 We propose \textbf{LA-Sign}, a looped transformer framework with geometry-aware alignment for ISLR.
 Instead of stacking deeper layers, LA-Sign derives its depth from recurrence, repeatedly revisiting latent representations to progressively refine motion understanding under shared parameters.
-To further regularise this refinement process, we present a geometry-aware contrastive objective that projects skeletal and textual features into an adaptive hyperbolic space, encouraging multi-scale semantic organisation.
+To further regularise this refinement process, we extend static geometry-aware alignment into a progressive training signal at each looping iteration, providing explicit geometric guidance to intermediate latent representations throughout the refinement process rather than as a static objective applied once at the final step.
+This encourages multi-scale semantic organisation within an adaptive hyperbolic space.
 We study three looping designs and multiple geometric manifolds, demonstrating that encoder-decoder looping combined with adaptive Poincaré alignment yields the strongest performance.
 Extensive experiments on WLASL and MSASL benchmarks show that LA-Sign achieves state-of-the-art results while using fewer unique layers, highlighting the effectiveness of recurrent latent refinement and geometry-aware representation learning for sign language recognition.
-Code will be available online upon acceptance. \keywords{Sign language recognition \and Skeleton-based approaches \and Representative learning \and Language models \and Transformers }
+The artefacts and code related to this study are made publicly online. \footnote{https://github.com/mpuu00001/LA-Sign} \keywords{Sign language recognition \and Skeleton-based approaches \and Representative learning \and Language models \and Transformers }